Click to download a printable copy: TAFS Guide for Authors 2018 (PDF)

 References.—References should be selected with a view to relevance and availability, with preference given to peer-reviewed publications that are widely available.
 Internal reports, papers presented at conferences, articles in preparation, and so forth should be treated as unpublished and cited like personal communications (i.e., parenthetically in the text alone).
 Authors should obtain written permission to cite such material.
 Common reference formats are given below; a more complete list is given in chapter 8 of the AFS style guide, which is available at the AFS Web site (https://fisheries.org/books-journals/writing-tools/style-guide/) as well as the manuscript submission site.

 Footnotes.—Footnotes should be kept to a minimum.
 Typically, they are used to report changes of address for authors, identify additional sources of data, or explain technical nomenclature (e.g., ages of anadromous fish and structures of fatty acids).

 Tables.—In general, tables should be designed to present related information as simply and directly as possible.
 A good rule of thumb is to establish the point(s) that the table is intended to make, then to select the information required to do that and determine the most logical order in which to present it.
 Detailed guidelines for the preparation of tables can be found in chapter 12 of the AFS style guide, but a few of the more important ones may be mentioned here:

-- We prefer to print tables in “portrait” orientation but will allow ones in “landscape” orientation as long as they take up no more than one page.
+- We prefer to print tables in “portrait” orientation but will allow ones in “landscape” orientation as long as they take up no more than two pages.